 Others deal with daily incontinence.
 Those who worry that every sneeze or laugh will make them wet their pants are not alone.
 Urinary incontinence, whether due to chronic bladder irritation, bladder weakness, bacteria, or BPH, affects at least 25 million Americans.
 Most of the sufferers are women, but one-third of women and men 30 to 70 years old have experienced some symptoms of urinary incontinence.

-More recently, the Islandic angelicahas been found to contain a number of important compounds, including isoquercitrin and other flavonoids, polyphenols, and polysaccharides.
-It is these compounds that are considered to be responsible for the plant’s many beneficial effects.
+More recently, the Islandic angelica has been found to contain several important compounds, including isoquercitrin and other flavonoids, polyphenols, and polysaccharides.
+It is these compounds that are responsible for the plant’s many beneficial effects.
 Some scientists believe it is the intense arctic summer with 24 hours of daylight that spur the growth and concentration of nutrients in this herb.

 Clinical Results – Stronger Bladder, Better Sleep

 Islandic angelica extract is taken from the leaf of the plant and has clinical research to back it up.
 In an 8-week, randomized, double-blind, placebo-controlled study, men suffering from nocturia – an overactive bladder at night – received angelica leaf extract or placebo.
 The men in this study were